juanfp900/DataVisualization/TorontoData/README.md

 This project was created by parsing through a csv file and an xlsx file that contains census data from 140 Toronto Neighbourhoods.
 The csv file contains 2015 data while the xlsx file contains 2000, 2005, 2010 data.

+# Where did the data come from?

+The data came from https://open.toronto.ca/dataset/neighbourhood-profiles/ An open source website that contains Toronto data

 # How To Run?

 Some of the libaries used within project include, Pandas, GeoPandas, Seaborn, NumPy.
 A full list of libraries will be included in the